-If you ever have a question concerning your appliance's operation, or if you need service, first see "If You Need Assistance Or Service" on page 18.
-If you need further help, feel free to call us.
+If you ever have a question concerning your appliance's operation, or if you need service, first see "If You Need Assistance Or Service" on page 17.
+If you need further help, feel free to call an authorized Whirpool service company.
 When calling, you will need to know your appliance's complete model number and serial number.
-You can find this information on the model and serial number label (see diagrams on page 4).
+You can find this information on the model and serial number label (see diagram on page 4).
 For your convenience, we have included a handy place below for you to record these numbers, the purchase date from the sales slip and your dealer's name and telephone number.
 Keep this book and the sales slip together in a safe place for future reference.